 Omni Channel Marketing Manager

 You will be expected to own, drive and manage the developed strategy and roadmap for growing revenue within omnichannel assets.
-This role oversees the integration and cooperation of all channels (think brick and mortar, social, and online) used to interact with customers to create a cohesive brand experience.
+This role oversees the integration and cooperation of all channels (brick-and-mortar, social, and online) used to interact with customers to create a cohesive brand experience.

 Lifecycle Marketing Manager

-This marketing manager owns the development of the customer journey, choosing how to define specific landmarks in the journey, overcome challenges and execute programs that engage more with customers in order to increase revenue and retention.
+This marketing manager owns the customer journey development, choosing how to define specific landmarks in the journey, overcome challenges and execute programs that engage more with customers to increase revenue and retention.